yagooliver/financial-chat/README.md

 - dotnet ef database update --startup-project .\Financial.Chat.Web.Api
 - start dotnet run --project .\Financial.Chat.Web.API
 - start dotnet run --project .\Financial.Chat.Web.App
+- start dotnet run --project .\FinancialChat.MessageBroker

+OBS: In this case, you may have to change the links in the class ChatService(Financial.Chat.Web.App) and appsettings.Development(FinancialChat.MessageBroker).
+Because the API starts using 5001 port and you have to install the rabbitmq in your machine, you also can use docker for that.

 If you are running in visual studio, follow the steps bellow:
 - Run the command "update-database" on Package Manage console with default project Financial.Chat.Infra.Data seted to create the database
 - Start the Financial.Chat.Web.API
 - Start The Financial.Chat.Web.App
+- Start The FinancialChat.MessageBroker

 ## Observations
 - The Financial.Chat.Web.API must be running using https and port 8082 (old: 44367)